Per IRS Publication 17 Your Federal Income Tax For Individuals, page 92:

 Activity not for profit.
-You must include on your return income from an activity from which you don't expect to make a profit.
+You must include on your return income from an activity from which you don’t expect to make a profit.
 An example of this type of activity is a hobby or a farm you operate mostly for recreation and pleasure.
-Enter this income on Form 1040, Line 21.
+Enter this income on Schedule 1 (Form 1040), line 21.
 Deductions for expenses related to the activity are limited.
-They can't total more than the income you report and can be taken only if you itemize deductions on Schedule A (Form 1040).
-See Not-for-Profit Activities in Pub.
-535, chapter 1, for information on whether an activity is considered carried on for a profit.
+They can’t total more than the income you report and can be taken only if you itemize deductions on Schedule A (Form 1040).
+See Not-for-Profit Activities in chapter 1 of Pub.
+535 for information on whether an activity is considered carried on for a profit.

 To enter the income from your hobby in TaxAct®:

 Once the entire itemized deductions section of the Q&A is completed, the program will use the higher of your itemized deductions or the standard deduction for your filing status to maximize the tax benefit to you.